flairNLP/flair/resources/docs/TUTORIAL_2_TAGGING.md

 ### Experimental: Semantic Frame Detection

-For English, we now provide a pre-trained model that detects semantic frames in text, trained using Propbank 3.0 frames.
+For English, we provide a pre-trained model that detects semantic frames in text, trained using Propbank 3.0 frames.
 This provides a sort of word sense disambiguation for frame evoking words, and we are curious what researchers might do with this.

 Here's an example:

 ```python
 # load model